MateusMolina/pyFerrovia/README.md

 # pyFerrovia

 This is an open source project with the goal to simulate a train using python and ode solvers.
-The ideia is to make the simulation output a variety of relevant data points to support safe decision making in the railway industry, aided by visual feedback of the results.
+The ideia is to make the simulation output a variety of relevant data points to support safe decision making in the railway industry.

 ## Initial Scope